PhilippLgh/EthCapetownWorkshop/README.md

 Grid (electron-app-manager) works on packages which are compressed container or archive files like `.zip` or `.tar`.
 The `binaryName` option specifies the name of the executable binary in the package.
 This is important because archives can contain more than one file, they can have nested sub-directories and binaries have platform specific extensions (.exe).

+`resolveIpc` is used to defined a method that returns a valid IPC endpoint so that Grid can establish a secure connection with the spawned client process.

+>Grid uses `electron-app-manager` under the hood which handles all the download and version management of the binaries so if some values are missing it can be helpful to check the docs of it as well.

 #### Client Scripts

 Some clients don't have executable binaries and require a runtime such as Python or Node.js (`nodex client.js` ).
 These clients are **currently not supported**.
 A way around this restriction is to bundle them with something like Webpack and [https://github.com/zeit/pkg](https://github.com/zeit/pkg) in Node.js or comparable tools in other ecosystems.